 A collection of papers from Appita Journal and Conference Proceedings.
 This publication features over 60 articles under topics such as:

 The technical papers presented at the Annual Conference are published in conjunction with the Conference and are issued to all registered delegates.
-Copies may be purchased from the Appita Office.
-Click on this link to download an order form.
+Copies may be purchased by filling out the order form.

 Conference Proceedings from 2001 are also available online from Informit e-library.
 Visit www.informit.com.au for further information.

 The Pulp – the rise and fall of an industry

 This book is a great read for anyone with experience in the Australian pulp and paper industry and it will also please those who want to understand the genesis of Burnie as a major rural town.

 Allan presents a detailed account of the history of both the Burnie and Wesley Vale pulp and paper mills.
 It is detailed yet eminently readable in its discussion of the equipment, the technical and chemical processes, the management processes and above all of the people who were critical to the 70 year life of the mill.
 One gets a rarely glimpsed view of the decision making process within a manufacturing company from the production manager to the CEO to the Board.
 This is particularly interesting for anyone who has experienced the politicking that goes on at all levels in a large company/manufacturing unit.